-Organize a programming team of committed students, who will see the project through to the end.
+If you are not bringing the project forward as a particular student org., expect to be asked to gather a programming team of committed students, who might be interested in seeing the project through to the end.
 This committee should be involved from the beginning in the brainstorming and goal setting of your potential concert.
 Before even selecting an artist as a group you need to be clear about your goals for the program, and your available sponsor skills and resources.

 - Are you hoping to raise money, or do you have money to spend on presenting a show even if you have few or no ticket sales?
 Do you have available to you funds that you can risk on this venture without incurring any debt?

 - Has your group done this before?
 What were the pros and cons of your last effort?

 - If you haven’t done this before have you already consulted with Student Programs staff to begin to shape your game plan?